rccrdpccl/cluster-api-provider-openshift-assisted/docs/image_registry.md

 ## Details

-After creating the `ConfigMap` and referencing it in the `AgentControlPlane`, the `AgentControlPlane` controller will create the following `ConfigMap`  in the `AgentControlPlane` namespace.
+After creating the `ConfigMap` and referencing it in the `OpenshiftAssistedControlPlane`, the `OpenshiftAssistedControlPlane` controller will create the following `ConfigMap`  in the `OpenshiftAssistedControlPlane` namespace.

 ```yaml
 apiVersion: v1